DiamondLightSource/cothread/docs/user/catools.rst

     ..  data:: FORMAT_TIME

-        The data is augmented by timestamp fields :attr:`.timestamp` and :attr:`.raw_stamp` together with alarm :attr:`.status` and
+        The data is augmented by timestamp fields :attr:`~cothread.catools..timestamp` and :attr:`~cothread.catools..raw_stamp` together with alarm
+        :attr:`~cothread.catools..status` and :attr:`~cothread.catools..severity`
-        :attr:`.severity` fields.
-The value in :attr:`.timestamp` is in :func:`time.time` format (seconds in Unix UTC epoch) rounded to the nearest microsecond.
+        fields.
+The value in :attr:`~cothread.catools..timestamp` is in :func:`time.time` format (seconds in Unix UTC epoch) rounded to the nearest microsecond.